PisterLab/micromissiles-unity/docs/Simulator_Overview.md

 Currently, all interceptors are launched from the origin of the coordinate system as well.

 There are two types of interceptors:
-- **Carrier interceptors**: interceptors that carry and dispense other interceptors (e.g., Hydra-70 rockets).
+- **Carrier interceptors**: interceptors that carry and dispense other interceptors (e.g., Hydra 70 rockets).
 - **Missile interceptors**: interceptors that pursue threats (e.g., micromissiles).

 There are also two types of threats: